tgenaitay/lapartdesamis/README.md

    - Final selection cuts to only the 10 highest-scoring wines from our short list

 This ensures recommendations balance personal preferences with best in class wines.

+## Emailing Logic

+- Param ?=email can be inserted in the app URL.
+- Alternatively, an email can also be provided by user in the results page.

+ Either way, email is stored in Supabase to identify prospect and used to send the wine selection when completed.